jiten14/lstarter/README.md

 ## Customization

+Although the generate:package command will generate the migration, model, relationships, factory, seeder, and controller files with prefilled data, you can also customize these files to suit your specific requirements.
+The generated files are located in the following directories:

+- Migrations: `database/migrations`
+- Models: `app/Models`
+- Controllers: `app/Http/Controllers`
+- Factories: `database/factories`
+- Seeders: `database/seeders`

+You can modify the code within these files to add custom fields, validation rules, relationships, or any other specific logic needed for your application.
 After generating the layout file, you can customize it as needed for your application.
 The file is located in the `resources/views/layouts` directory of your Laravel project.

 ## Contribution